-Mandada waxaa / / Overtenestic Description Systematic Product Development Methodische Produktentwicklung (german) Module number Methodische Produktentwicklung MPE-E Module number Module coordinator/ person Herr Prof. Dr. Andreas Meyer-Eschenbach responsible Then I for Dr. Andreas Weyer Escrictibacit Duration of the module/ 1 Semester/ 4th, 5th or 6th semester/ Annually (German language semester/ frequency programme usually every semester) Credits (CP)/ semester hours 5 LP/ 4.00 SWS per week (SHW) Type of module , Mandatory elective module of the in-depth studies Applicability of the module Workload Contact hours: 68 h and Self-study: 82 h (Basis: 17 semester weeks (incl. exam time), 1 SHW = 60 minutes) Module prerequisites If 1st semester graded (PL) or non-graded (SL) parts of a module exam are Requirements for participation/ previous knowledge missing, no examination work can be taken from the 4th semester onwards.
-Teaching language Teaching language: English Alternate teaching language: German Loudining language If there is more than one teaching language, the used teaching language will be announced by the lecturer.
+3 1 1 1 Module name / title Systematic Product Development (german) Methodische Produktentwicklung Module number MPE-E Module coordinator/ person Herr Prof. Dr. Andreas Meyer-Eschenbach responsible Duration of the module/ 1 Semester/ 4th, 5th or 6th semester/ Annually (German language semester/ frequency programme usually every semester) Credits (CP)/ semester hours 5 LP/ 4.00 SWS per week (SHW) Type of module , Mandatory elective module of the in-depth studies Applicability of the module Workload Contact hours: 68 h and Self-study: 82 h (Basis: 17 semester weeks (incl. exam time), 1 SHW = 60 minutes) Module prerequisites If 1st semester graded (PL) or non-graded (SL) parts of a module exam are Requirements for participation/ missing, no examination work can be taken from the 4th semester onwards. previous knowledge Teaching language Teaching language: English Alternate teaching language: German If there is more than one teaching language, the used teaching language will be announced by the lecturer.
 Competencies gained/ The students know and understand different models for describing product Learning Outcome development processes.
 They can generate new product ideas taking into account existing restrictions and constraints and develop a strategic positioning for them step by step.
 They will be able to analyze different scenarios for the use and operation of products and derive and formulate user- oriented requirements from them.
 They are able to abstract technical problems in order to identify the essence of the problem and thus the actual customer need.
 Students will be able to model and describe the function of technical systems in a process-oriented manner.
 They can systematically develop and evaluate their own solution concepts for given technical problems.
 They know important design guidelines and principles and can implement these within the framework of their own design drafts.
 Students understand the fundamentals of preventive quality and risk management in product development.
-Content of the module Process models of product development processes Strategic product planning Requirements management Abstraction of technical problems Functional modeling of technical systems Methods for finding solutions Methodical concept development Selection and evaluation methods Basics of preventive quality and risk management Description and for the surger of Design guidelines and principles Standard form of examination for the module examination: Portfolio Requirements for the award of credit points (Study and exam examination (PL) Other possible forms of examination: Written paper, Written exam.
+Content of the module Process models of product development processes Strategic product planning Requirements management Abstraction of technical problems Functional modeling of technical systems Methods for finding solutions Methodical concept development Selection and evaluation methods Basics of preventive quality and risk management Design guidelines and principles Requirements for the award of Standard form of examination for the module examination: Portfolio credit points examination (PL) Other possible forms of examination: Written paper, Written (Study and exam exam.
 Laboratory practical course: Lab work completion (SL). requirements) In case of more than one possible examination form in the module, the responsible lecturer will announce the examination form to be taken at the beginning of the course.

-Learning and teaching types/ Seminar-style class (3 SHW) methods/ media types Laboratory practical course (1.5 SHW) Exercises and case studies in individual and group work Project work in groups Student presentations with differentiated feedback Written elaborations Practical examples Self-study Literature Lecture notes Further literature will be announced by the lecturer
+Learning and teaching types/ Seminar-style class (3 SHW) methods/ media types Laboratory practical course (1.5 SHW) Exercises and case studies in individual and group work Project work in groups Student presentations with differentiated feedback Written elaborations Practical examples • Self-study Literature Lecture notes Further literature will be announced by the lecturer